Skip to content

 Christian dating advice

-First, does he possess the 2 qualities of a good boyfriend for Christian girls?
-If not, put your attention elsewhere.
+Does he possess the 3 qualities of a good boyfriend for Christian girls?
+If not, turn your attention elsewhere.
 But if he’s a great guy and you’re serious about him, be patient.
 Stay friends and get to know each other in that capacity first.
 He might come around—or you might change your mind.

 I’ll have you know my husband won my heart through sheer dedication and persistence.
 (Take note, gentlemen who are reading this.)
 I talk a little about our love story in Author vs. Protagonist, but the main point here (and in that article) is to trust God to write your love story!